thefryscorer/schemer2/README.md

 ## Features

+- Reads configuration for several different terminals
 - Outputs configuration in several different formats for different terminals.
+- Can output colors as a generated image/wallpaper either random or customized
 - Configurable color difference threshold
 - Configurable minimum and maximum brightness value